Zach Pascal Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Season Stats

+- So far this season, 14.6% of the 198 passes thrown by his team have gone Pascal's way.

-- With nine targets in the red zone this season, Pascal has been on the receiving end of 40.9% of his team's 22 red zone pass attempts.
+- Pascal has seen the ball thrown his way nine times in the red zone this season, 40.9% of his team's 22 red zone pass attempts.

-- The Colts have thrown the ball in 55.5% of their plays from scrimmage this year while running the ball 44.5% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The Colts, who rank 18th in the NFL in points scored, have dropped back to pass 55.5% of the time while running the football 44.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the 49ers.